aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/fill/imagebytes/_index.md

 linktitle: ImageBytes
 articleTitle: ImageBytes
 second_title: Aspose.Words for .NET
-description: Fill ImageBytes property.
-Gets the raw bytes of the fill texture or pattern in C#.
+description: Access the raw bytes of your fill texture or pattern with the ImageBytes property for seamless design integration and enhanced visual quality.
 type: docs
 weight: 140
 url: /net/aspose.words.drawing/fill/imagebytes/